calebschoepp/nqq/list-post.md

 # Building a Runtime

-Having determined the behavior of the lists, we now need to figure out how the interpreter will actually store and operate on them.
-The runtime is where the rubber hits the road.
-If the list component of the runtime is poorly written and slow, then you can be sure that lists will be slow in the language too.
-Considering this, how should we implement lists in Clox?
+Now that we know what semantics lists should have, we need to update the interpreters runtime to make it happen.
+This is where the rubber hits the road.
+The runtime is just some C code that does the work of excuting our Clox source code.
+If the runtime for lists is slow, then you can be sure that lists will be slow in Clox too.
+Considering this, how should we implement the list runtime?
 Two data structures immediatley come to mind: dynamic arrays and linked lists.

 Let's examine linked lists first.
-This data structure consists of a number of nodes connected in one direction via pointers — each object has a pointer to the next object in the list.
+This data structure consists of a number of nodes where each node has a pointer to the next node in the list.
 You may recall that a linked list was used in the implementation of Clox to link all the objects together for garbage collection.
-Leaving the formal proofs for another time a linked list gives us O(n) item access; O(1) item insertion; and O(1) item deletion.
+Leaving the formal proofs for another time a linked list has the following algorithmic complexities; `O(n)` to access or modify an item; `O(1)` to append an item to the list; `O(n)` to delete an item.

-We should note that the stated insertion/deletion complexities assume that you are already holding a pointer to the location you are inserting/deleting into.
-This is not the case in our runtime as we would only be storing a pointer to the root of the list.
-Considering this we have O(n) across all operations — not great at all.
+`O(n)` to access or modify an item presents an issue.
+That is a hefty cost to pay for such a common action.
 The final nail in the coffin for linked lists is that the nodes aren't guarenteed to exist in contigous sections of memory.
 Scattered memory means terrible cache locality and as a result slow speeds.

 Maybe dynamic arrays will have more favourable characteristics.
-Spoiler, it does.
-Dynamic arrays have been used all across the implementation of Clox.
-The implementation is quite simple.
-It is nothing more than a simple array with some additional metadata allowing the program to track when the array should grow.
-Growing the array is as simple as allocating a larger block of memory and copying all of the data over.
-Moving on to the algorithmic complexity we see O(1) item access; O(1).....TODODODO.
-Additionally, because an array is contiguous memory we see much better cache locality.
+Spoiler, they do.
+Dynamic arrays have been used all across the implementation of Clox and the implementation is simple.
+It's nothing more than a standard array with some additional metadata tracking when the array should grow.
+To grow the array it just allocates a large block of memory and copies the values over.
+For algorithmic complexities it has; `O(1)` to access or modify an item; `O(1)` (ammortized) to append an item to the end of the list; `O(n)` to delete an item.
+Finally, because an array is a section of contiguous memory we see much better cache locality.
 All things considered a dynamic array is a better fit for our list implementation.

 To make the dynamic array cooperate with the rest of Clox we will define a new `ObjList` struct that extends the base `obj` struct in `object.h`.
 Remember that in the Clox implementation an object is just a subtype of Clox value.
 Other examples of objects include strings, functions, etc.